cloudmesh-community/hid-sp18-709/project-paper/report.md

-**THIS DOCUMENT IS OUTDATED AND REPLACD BY AIVITIES DONE IN THE MARKDOWN DIRECTORY THE DOCUMENT DOES NOT USE PROPER MARKDOWN AS DOCUMENTED IN THE CLASS NOTES WHERE WE HAVE A SAMPLE.
-PLEASE DO NOT MODIFY THIS DOCUMENT AS MORIFICATIONS WILL NO LONGER BE REVIEWED AND INTEGRATED.
-IF MODIFICATIONS ARE NEEDED PLEASE DO IT IN THE MARKDOWN DIRECTORY**

----
+# Title missing

+:o: please update to markdown

 Abstract:

 Information technologies are evolving from mainly one-host environments to more distributed environment.
 Docker Swarm makes it possible to avoid having a single point of failure and instead, have multiple nodes that can be properly balanced and contain replicas of the information.
 Currently, Dockers must be individually downloaded, installed and configured on each physical computer in order for the desired computers to work in swarm mode.
 This paper details the development of a plug-in that would allow CloudMesh to deploy a Docker Swarm cluster.
 The creation of this plug-in would be the first step towards the development of a tool which would allow larger debian based networks to work as container oriented virtual environments with optimized usage of resources.

----
 Author:

 - Andres Castro Benavides